Reconstructing the Assembly of Massive Galaxies. I: The Importance of the Progenitor Effect in the Observed Properties of Quiescent Galaxies at $z\approx 2$: Method

 The sample of QGs considered in this paper is selected using the rest-frame UVJ color diagram \citep{Williams2009} constructed with the CANDELS \citep{Grogin2011,Koekemoer2011} multi-band photometric catalogs in the GOODS-South, GOODS-North and COSMOS fields.
 As Figure \ref{fig:uvj} shows, we use the selection window proposed by \citet{Schreiber2015}, which has been demonstrated to be sensitive up to $z\sim4$, to identify star-forming galaxies and QGs.
 In principle, we could use our new SED fitting results from \prospector (section \ref{sec:SED}) to select QGs from the upstart, with no need to first go through this UVJ selection.
 In practice, however, running \prospector is computationally rather expensive\footnote{In our case, typical running time for a single galaxy is $\approx10-20$ hours}, making it impractical to run it on large catalogs such as the CANDELS ones for the primary selection.
 Thus, we resort to first select QGs using the very well tested UVJ selection technique and then run \prospector to derive the SFH of a carefully culled sample of QGs.

-The parent QG sample is selected to be in the redshift range between $1.2<$ \zobs$<4$ using either photometric, or spectroscopic redshift when available, and to have integrated isophotal signal-to-noise ratio SNR $>10$ in the \hst/WFC3 \H band to ensure good photometric and imaging quality.
+The parent QG sample is selected to be in the redshift range between $1.2<$ \zobs$<4$ using either photometric, or spectroscopic redshift when available, and to have integrated isophotal signal-to-noise ratio SNR $>10$ in the \hst/WFC3 \H band to ensure good photometric and imaging qualities.
 We also impose a low-end stellar mass cut, $\log_{10} (M_*/M_\sun)=9$, to ensure good $M_*$ completeness in all fields ($\gtrsim 80\%$, see \citealt{Ji2018} for CANDELS/GOODS and \citealt{Nayyeri2017} for CANDELS/COSMOS).
 In addition, galaxies with clear evidence of AGN activity, i.e. those flagged using the \texttt{AGNFlag} in the photometric catalogs (section \ref{sec:phot}), have been removed from the sample.
 These criteria yield a total sample of 677 QGs, 288, 206 and 183 from CANDELS/COSMOS, GOODS-South and GOODS-North, respectively.

 High-quality morphological measurements are crucial for this study.
 As we will detail in section \ref{sec:mor}, we use the \texttt{GALFITFlag} from \citet{vanderwel2012} to select QGs that have reliable single \sersic\ \galfit fitting results.
-Equally crucial to this study is to have high-quality photometric data that densely samples the rest-frame UV-Optical-NIR SED of the galaxies, since this is essential to reconstruct the high-fidelity SFH of QGs.
+Equally crucial to this study is to have high-quality photometric data that densely samples the rest-frame UV-Optical-NIR SED of the galaxies, since this is essential to make the high-fidelity SFH reconstructions.
 Because the adopted catalogs contain photometry from different telescope/instrument combinations, whose depths and angular resolutions are different from one to another, the reliability of the photometry depends critically on the quality of the adopted de-blending procedures of low-resolution images.
 Given the relatively small sample size, we have visually inspected the galaxies of our sample in all bands to select QGs with high-quality photometry.
 Examples of galaxies following our visual inspections are illustrated in Figure \ref{fig:phot_example}.
-Following the visual inspection, the final sample consists 361 QGs, specifically 187, 123 and 51 from the CANDELS/COSMOS, GOODS-South and GOODS-North fields, respectively\footnote{We notice that the photometric quality in the GOODS-North is not as good as the two other fields, primarily due to the uncertain SHARDS' photometry.
+After removing the galaxies with either unreliable fitting results of \galfit or poor quality of photometry, the final sample consists 361 QGs, specifically 187, 123 and 51 from the CANDELS/COSMOS, GOODS-South and GOODS-North fields, respectively\footnote{We notice that the photometric quality in the GOODS-North is not as good as the two other fields, primarily due to the uncertain SHARDS' photometry.
 This results in a lower rate passing our visual inspection in the GOODS-North.}.